Elvar Már Friðriksson: PAOK Thessaloniki

 On 10 July 2023, Elvar signed with PAOK of the Greek Basket League and the Basketball Champions League.
 In October 2023 he became the third player to achieve a triple double in the history of the Basketball Champions League.
 He did so in a game against Galatasaray in the first game of the group stages when he had 19 points, 11 rebounds and 10 assists despite battling illness that caused him to throw up before the game and during halftime.
 He also became the first and so far only player in the competition's history to achieve this feature in an away match.

 Maroussi

 On 7 June 2024, Elvar signed with Greek club Maroussi.
 On 9 February 2025, he set the Greek Basketball League's single game assists record with 17 assists.

 Anwil Włocławek

 On July 15, 2025, he signed with Anwil Włocławek of the Polish Basketball League (PLK).

+La Laguna Tenerife

+On May 21, 2026, he signed with La Laguna Tenerife of the Liga ACB until the end of the season.

+Neptūnas Klaipėda

+On July 6, 2026, Elvar signed one–year contract with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.